 Yet we’re not afraid to get a bit more dignified, with our members-only wine tastings drawing great amounts of excitement, and our Winter Formals, Spring Houseparties, and regular semiformals are highly anticipated occasions on the social calendar.

-Happy’s farm-to-table philosophy makes sure the members of Cloister Inn consistently dine on high-quality food that will remind you of home cooking, not a dining hall, and which strikes a balance between comfort food and an attention to healthy ingredients in order to satisfy all palates.
-Members consistently rave about Happy’s entrees, sides, and desserts, including his popular vegetarian options –plus daytime (and nightly) snacks are a huge hit!
+Chef Tim serves exactly what our members have asked for: fresh ingredients, a focus on healthy recipes to fuel an active lifestyle, and creativity that introduces members to new cuisines and concepts.
+Tim’s farm-to- table philosophy makes sure the members of Cloister Inn consistently dine on high-quality food that will remind you of home cooking, or an elegant restaurant, not a dining hall, and which strikes a balance between comfort food and an attention to healthy ingredients in order to satisfy all palates.
+Members consistently rave about our entrees, sides, and desserts, including his popular vegetarian options –plus daytime (and nightly) snacks are a huge hit!

-Thursday night members’ dinners are the best dinners served anywhere at Princeton, on par with what you would find at a fine dining restaurant.
-With skirt steaks, fresh seafood, a fully loaded salad bar, delicious desserts, and select bottled beers and wine, members’ dinners are the perfect way to celebrate the end of the week and begin transitioning into the weekend.
+Thursday and Saturday night members’ dinners are the best dinners served anywhere at Princeton, on par with what you would find at a fine dining restaurant.
+With top-quality steaks, fresh seafood, a fully loaded salad bar, delicious desserts, and select bottled beers and wine, members’ dinners are the perfect way to celebrate the end of the week and begin transitioning into the weekend.

 The responsiveness of Cloister Inn’s kitchen to the requests of the members may be the most unique aspect of dining at Cloister.
 Our culinary team actively responds to requests for specific dishes from the membership (no matter how obscure) through an online suggestion box and makes sure to add them on the menu.
 Moreover, dishes can always be made to order for members who have specific dietary restrictions or who just want something different on a whim.

 Our locally sourced products include fresh fruits, vegetables, dairy, poultry, and meats.
-Fresh baked breads, muffins, bagels, and scones are delivered daily from New York City bakeries.
+Fresh baked breads, muffins, bagels, and scones are delivered daily from local and New York City bakeries.
 Gluten-free products are always available.

 - Cloister Inn, Princeton’s 16th eating club, was founded in 1912.
 It initially occupied Cottage Club’s second building, which had been recently vacated by Tower Club.
 Cloister remained in this structure through the first World War, selling it to the now-defunct Court Club in 1920.
 The funds from this sale were used to purchase the current Cloister lot, between Cap and Gown and Charter.
 Cloister had begun contemplating a new home as early as 1920 and rejected two designs before settling on a third by Robert Henry Scannell ’15; the building was completed in 1924.